-PROJECT SUMMARY

-IMPROVING OFF-SITE EFFECTS FROM BLASTING AND INCREASING PRODUCTIVITY

-Electronic initiation systems provide accurate delay timing for today's demanding blasting applications.

-Electronics also provide the explosive engineer with the ability to program precise delay times to further improve blast performance including reduced peak particle velocity (PPV) and increased frequencies (Hz) which minimises ground vibration.

-A central Vermont quarry converted from nonelectric detonators to Dyno Nobel's DigiShot® electronic initiation system.
+DIGISHOT[®] ELECTRONIC INITIATION SYSTEM IMPROVES THE OFF-SITE EFFECTS FROM BLASTING AND INCREASE QUARRY PRODUCTIVITY Electronic initiation systems provide accurate delay timing for today's demanding blasting applications.
+Electronics also provide the explosive engineer with the ability to program precise delay times to further improve blast performance including reduced peak particle velocity (PPV) and increased frequencies (Hz) which minimizes ground vibration.
+Background DEMANDING SEISMIC LIMITATIONS REQUIRES USING STATE-OF-THE ART TECHNOLOGY FOR BLASTING In 2011, a central Vermont quarry converted from nonelectric detonators to Dyno Nobel's DigiShot[®] electronic initiation system.
 This change was made to better comply with a 0.500 inches-per-second vibration limit mandated by the mineral rights holder, a global producer of industrial fillers and pigments.

-PROJECT GOALS

-IMPROVE VIBRATION AT SURROUNDING RESIDENTIAL STRUCTURES AND INCREASE BLAST PRODUCTIVITY

-Following this stone producer's commitment to evaluate the performance of the DigiShot® electronic initiation system, Dyno Nobel recommended the use of signature hole waveform analysis (SHA).
+Project Goals IMPROVE VIBRATION READINGS AT SURROUNDING RESIDENTIAL STRUCTURES AND INCREASE BLAST PRODUCTIVITY Following this stone producer's commitment to evaluate the performance of the DigiShot[®] electronic initiation system, Dyno Nobel recommended the use of signature hole waveform analysis (SHA).
 This technology allows the user to select millisecond delay timing sequences that will reduce PPV and increase Hz for the different blast sites at the quarry and their specific seismograph monitoring locations.

-Vibration monitoring device.

-TECHNOLOGY APPLIED

-TIMING ACCURACY AND PROGRAMMABILITY USED WITH WAVEFORM ANALYSIS SOFTWARE
+Technology Applied THE ELECTRONIC DETONATOR'S TIMING ACCURACY AND PROGRAMMABILITY IS USED IN CONJUNCTION WITH WAVEFORM ANALYSIS SOFTWARE

 The process to determine the optimum delay timing sequence for each specific blast event starts with accurate seismic data collection.
 A series of seismographs are deployed at the quarry's regular monitoring locations, to capture seismic data from single test holes that are loaded and detonated on the active production benches.
 Since only a single "signature" test hole is detonated, the shape of the captured waveform is based solely on the geology between the test hole and the seismograph.

-The state-of-the-art waveform analysis software allows this single waveform to be used as a building block, evaluating multiple timing variables to determine the best delay sequences to program into the DigiShot electronic detonators to reduce PPV and improve Hz, which reduces structural response.
+The state-of-the-art waveform analysis software allows this single waveform to be used as a building block, evaluating multiple timing variables, to determine the best delay sequences to program into the DigiShot electronic detonators to reduce PPV and improve Hz, which reduces structural response.